priyankas9/Notes/imis_dncc/2025/febrauray/febtodo.md

-create a doc for teh new project setup
+ue columns prescreate a doc for teh new project setup

 deply in new port